AndyHegemann/FRC_TimeClock/README.md

-Time Tracking app developed by 4418 that interfaces to CSV files
+Time Tracking app developed by 4418 that interfaces to CSV files, inspired by https://github.com/team294/signinapp and https://github.com/mstrperson/qt-timeclock

 # Using the application
 To get up and running load your Poeple File CSV ([file requirements](https://github.com/AndyHegemann/FRC_TimeClock#people-file-csv-specifications)) in the settings page and then everyone can enter their ID on the main page to sign in and out.